rust-stuco/lectures/week8/ownership_p2.md

 # References Change Permissions

-Variables have permissions Read, Own, Write.
+* Variables have permissions Read, Own, and Write.

-References **temporarily remove these permissions**.
+* References **temporarily remove these permissions**.

 ---